NerisGarcia/fixcore/README.md

 FixCore is a Snakemake workflow for producing high-quality core-genome alignments and phylogenies from pangenome analyses.
 It can either derive core genes from assemblies using PanACoTA, Roary, or Panaroo, or start from precomputed core-family FASTA files.
 Each core gene is aligned, trimmed, and curated to remove poorly aligned regions.
 Curated gene alignments are then concatenated to build a robust species-level alignment and a maximum-likelihood tree.

+The pipeline includes the fixcore algorithm for curating core gene alignments.
+This algorithm is based on the gene and amino acid alignment and its phylogeny to detect and remove sequences with errors.

 ---